 #5.
 AI to Predict and Improve Customer Experience

-Businesses need to predict the number of required goods.
+Companies need to predict the number of required goods.
 If the inventory is limited but the demand is high, the company will have some serious loses.
 Business intelligence supply chain and artificial intelligence are the two main solutions used for forecasting as well as projecting.

 Nowadays AI allows tracking and measuring all necessary factors to improve the accuracy of demand prediction.
 This data helps in making warehouse management easier.

 AI can also bring positive changes to the customer experience.
 Integrating this technology means personalizing the clients’ experience and, as a result, increasing their loyalty.